-Regardless of the reason that brought us to South Carolina’s Grand Strand, there’s one common activity on our “to do” list.
+Regardless of the reason that brought us to South Carolina’s Grand Strand, there’s one common activity on our “to-do” list.
 Sure, getting to the edge of the continent and eating some of the area’s great seafood is certainly on the agenda.
 However, what we’re talking about here is shopping.
 It’s hard to imagine any shopping destination shining brighter than the Myrtle Beach area.

 Shopping malls with major store anchors, no problem.
 Quaint areas with unusual specialty shops, that’s certainly available.
 Outlet malls with hundreds of stores, take your choice of two.
 There’s more than one shopping, dining and entertainment complex here.
 Don’t forget the beachwear stores that only seem to be on every corner.
-The sports enthusiast is not forgotten with five huge golf/tennis choices and the leading outdoor adventure store.
+The sports enthusiast is not forgotten with several huge golf/tennis choices and the leading outdoor adventure store.

 Now that we’ve pinpointed special interest stores, let’s make room for the shopping bags and begin our trek in North Myrtle Beach.
 Quite a few of the events that take place off the beach happen on North Myrtle Beach’s Main Street.
 Festivals, concerts and parades are all part of the story.
 Here in the home of South Carolina’s state dance, the shag, you’ll find some charming specialty shops.
 In fact, at one stop we can find all of our shagging music and dancing shoes.
 We’ll certainly find beachwear and souvenirs.
 The men and women’s boutiques have smart fashions, and, as you’d expect, there’s a gift shop that’s sure to have exactly what we want.

 Barefoot Landing is a Retail and Entertainment Village